Jeep Wrangler insurance is surprisingly cheap. Find out just how cheap it is, why it’s so cheap, and more.

 Something else that impacts the price of this type of insurance is customizing or modding your Wrangler.

 Insuring a Jeep Wrangler costs an average of $138 per month.
 The exact amount depends on where you live, as average Wrangler insurance rates are $197 per month in California compared to $64 per month in Wisconsin.

-It also depends on a number of other rate factors – including your gender, your age, your driving record, which model you buy, and where you get your car insurance policy.
+It also depends on a number of other rate factors – including your gender, your age, your driving record, which model you buy, whether or not you modify or customize it in any way and where you get your car insurance policy.